dl-solarity/docs/docs/reference/contracts/libs/data-structures/memory/Vector.md

 Currently Solidity allows resizing only storage arrays, which may be a roadblock if you need to filter the elements by a specific property or add new ones without writing bulky code.
-The Vector library is ment to help with that.
+The Vector library is meant to help with that.

 It is very important to create Vectors via constructors (newUint, newBytes32, newAddress) as they allocate and clean the memory for the data structure.